-The applicant agreed and the EMP now requires monitoring be undertaken using the SAM-2, SAM-3 and SAM-5 methods.
-The latter two methods provide continuity with previous monitoring undertaken by the applicant in relation to its river management activities.
-Standard requirements for river management consents to avoid or mitigate adverse effects on water quality such as conditions relating to machinery operating in or near watercourses, and the use of spill kits on site are included in the Code.
+Other standard requirements to avoid or mitigate adverse effects on water quality, such as requirements relating to machinery operating in or near watercourses, and the use of spill kits on site, are included in the Code.

 As such, given the requirements of the Code and the conditions of consent, the effects on water quality should be no more than minor.
-The baseline and SSEMP monitoring will provide data to assess whether there are any short or long term effects of the works on the water quality and practices adapted accordingly if required.
+Any SSEMP monitoring will provide data to assess whether there are any short or long term effects of the works on the water quality and practices adapted accordingly if required.

-8.2 Effects on fish and aquatic habitat
+8.2 Effects on aquatic ecology